nav-github01001/workshop-medical-assistant/README.md

 Then, you need to create an api key from OpenAI.
 Create it [here](https://platform.openai.com/account/api-keys)

-After that,create a secret key with random numbers,characters
+Make a token secret of random letters and numbers. **Special characters are not allowed**

 After that, put this in `config.toml`

 ```toml
 openai_api_key = [YOUR OPENAI API KEY HERE]